Butterscotch Eggnog Stars

 - 3/4 teaspoon baking powder

 - 1/4 teaspoon rum extract

 - Yellow colored sugar

-- In a large bowl, cream butter and sugar until light and fluffy.
+- In a large bowl, cream butter and sugar until light and fluffy, 5-7 minutes.
 Beat in egg and eggnog.
 Combine the flour, baking powder, salt and nutmeg; gradually add to creamed mixture and mix well.
 Divide dough in half.

 - Place large star cutouts on prepared baking sheets.
-Sprinkle 1 teaspoon candy in center of each.
-Repeat with remaining dough; reroll small cutouts if desired.
+Sprinkle 1 teaspoon candy in open center of each.
+Repeat with remaining dough, rerolling small cutouts if desired.

 - Bake at 375° for 6-8 minutes or until edges are golden brown.
 Cool on baking sheets for 5 minutes.
 Carefully slide foil and cookies form baking sheets onto wire racks to cool.

-- For icing if desired, beat confectioners' sugar, rum extract and enough eggnog to achieve drizzling consistency.
-Drizzle over cooled cookies if desired.
-Sprinkle with colored sugar if desired.
+- If icing is desired, beat confectioners' sugar, rum extract and enough eggnog to achieve drizzling consistency.
+Drizzle over cooled cookies; sprinkle with colored sugar.
 Let stand until hardened.
-Yield: about 3 dozen.

 Although time consuming to make, this cookie is well worth the effort!
 You can use any cookie cutter shape, as long as you have two (one big one small).
 Chilling the dough in small batches helps to keep shape during cutting.
 They are BEAUTIFUL on a tray of cookies, they act as "bows" on a plate of Christmas cookies!